Applying for a course that has a concession?

 Fee concessions may be available if:

-- You are in receipt of jobseekers allowance, income support,
+- You are in receipt of jobseekers allowance,

-pension credit or any other means-tested benefit.
+tax benefit, pension credit or any other means-tested benefit.

 - The course is your first full Level 2 qualification and you are